 As technology advances, new last mile solutions are emerging.
 Amazon is developing drones that can fly 15 miles in less than 30 minutes for light packages and other robots to deliver via ground transport.
 This type of technology could put a big dent in the last mile hurdle.

 Other possibilities, not quite as high tech, include scooters and bicycles.
 UPS is testing delivery tricycles to help navigate heavy urban traffic.
 At this stage, however, these solutions are still in the planning stages (although Amazon claims its drones will be operating within months).

 For the majority of businesses operating in the supply chain, digital process automation is a more practical means of staying competitive in 21st century logistics.
 Technology solutions for mobile barcoding, traceability, inventory control, warehouse management and license plating can have a big impact.
 These digitally transformative solutions also supplement and integrate with robotic and physical automation as well.

-Considering how quickly drones and automation technology is developing, last mile hurdles could soon be a thing of the past.
-It's a good idea to keep up with the latest options so you can take advantage of them when they're available.
+Considering how quickly drones and automation technology are developing, last mile hurdles could soon be a thing of the past.
+It’s a good idea to keep up with the latest options so you can take advantage of them when they’re available.
 However, you also have to deal with the here and now.
-Do your research, use the best tools to track your results, and make sure you're using the most cost-effective delivery option at all times.
+Do your research, use the best tools to track your results, and make sure you’re using the most cost-effective delivery option at all times.
 Look for solutions that solve your present challenges but also offer the ability to evolve into solving future challenges as well.